PelionIoT/mbl-tools/README.md

 #### Binary Releases

-For binary releases we need to build an archive containing images, source, license information, and build information.
+For binary releases we need to build an archive containing images, sources, license information, and build information.
 To create a binary release archive, use build.sh's `--binary-release` flag.
 Note that:
 * `--binary-release` implies the `--archive-source` flag.
-* `--binary-release` implies the `--archive-source` flag.
+* `--binary-release` implies the `--licenses` flag.
 * Most build information is available to build.sh when it runs, but the version of the mbl-tools repo that was used is not.
 If run-me.sh is run from within the mbl-tools repository and the host machine has `git` then run-me.sh should